segmentio/segment-docs/src/partners/spec.md

 ## Delete

-Segment users can trigger the delete action withg [Public API](https://docs.segmentapis.com/tag/Deletion-and-Suppression){:target="_blank"} or App.
+Segment users can trigger the delete action with the [Public API](https://docs.segmentapis.com/tag/Deletion-and-Suppression){:target="_blank"} or App.
 Partners are required to delete data for `userId` in the request payload in line with GDPR and CCPA.

 This results in the following event data: